Why is My Aloe Vera Limp? (How to Solve it)

 Watering Too Often Causes Limp Leaves

-Aloe vera are specifically adapted to grow in climates with frequent drought and are very susceptible to over watering when cared for by gardeners as many people treat them as regular houseplants.
+Aloe vera is specifically adapted to grow in climates with frequent drought and is very susceptible to overwatering when cared for by gardeners as many people treat them as regular houseplants.
+Lots of us have been guilty of this!

-If you water your aloe vera more often then once per week then you are over watering your aloe vera.
+If you water your aloe vera more often than once per week, then you are overwatering it.

-Other symptoms of over watering include leaves that turn brown or yellow and turn soft.
+Other symptoms of overwatering to look out for include leaves that turn brown or yellow and turn soft.

-(If your aloe vera leaves are turning yellow, brown, translucent or soft and mushy read my article how to revive a dying aloe vera plant).
+(If your aloe vera leaves are turning yellow, brown, translucent, or soft and mushy, read my article on how to revive a dying aloe vera plant).

-Aloe vera should only be watered when the soil around the roots has dried out completely.
+Our aloe vera should only be watered when the soil around the roots has dried out completely to avoid the leaves going limp.

-Aloe vera most often go limp in the Winter as the aloe vera enters a state of dormancy (read my article why is my aloe vera not growing). in reaction to lower levels of light and less hours of sun which reduces their demand for water.
+Aloe vera most often go limp in the Winter as the aloe vera enters a state of dormancy (read my article why is my aloe vera not growing) in reaction to lower levels of light and fewer hours of sun, which reduces their demand for water.
+This then increases its risk of root rot.

-To save your limp aloe vera it is important to recreate the conditions in its native environment by watering less often.
+To save your limp aloe vera we need to recreate the conditions in its native environment by watering less often.

 • Scale back the watering.
-Aloe vera should only be watered when the soil in their pot has dried out completely.
-Typically this takes around 14 days but this can vary on your climate, the conditions in your home and the size of your pot.
+Aloe vera should only be watered when the soil in the pot has dried out completely.
+Typically, for my aloe vera in my climate, I’ve found that this takes around 14 days, but this can vary on your climate, the conditions in your home, and the size of your pot.

-• To establish when the potting soil is dry, feel the soil at the bottom of the pot through the drainage hole.
-If the soil is still damp then delay watering for a few days.
-If the soil feels dry then this is the perfect time to water your aloe vera.
+• To establish when the potting soil is dry, I feel the soil at the bottom of the pot through the drainage hole.
+If the soil is still damp, I delay watering for a few days.
+If the soil feels dry, then this is the perfect time to water your aloe vera.

-This frequency of watering replicates the natural conditions of a down pour of rain followed by a period of drought, that is typical in the native climate where the aloe vera grows.
+This frequency of watering replicates the natural conditions of a downpour of rain followed by a period of drought, which is typical in the native climate where the aloe vera grows.

-In Winter when growth slows down in reaction to less light,aloe vera typically prefers watering once every 3 weeks or so to meet the moisture requirements and to avoid root rot or limp leaves.
+I spoke to a specialist succulent grower, and she explained to me that in Winter when growth slows down in reaction to less light, aloe vera typically prefers watering once every 3 weeks or so to meet the moisture requirements and to avoid root rot or limp leaves.

-However this can depend on the temperature of your home in Winter which can vary significant due to heating, so keep monitoring the soil to feel how quickly it dries out and adjust your watering accordingly.
+However, I have personally found that this can depend on the temperature of your home in Winter, which can vary significantly due to heating, so keep monitoring the soil to feel how quickly it dries out and adjust your watering accordingly.

 (For more information read my article, how to water aloe vera).